eslint-functional/eslint-plugin-functional/docs/rules/prefer-readonly-type.md

-# Prefer readonly types over mutable types (prefer-readonly-types)
+# Prefer readonly types over mutable types (prefer-readonly-type)

 This rule enforces use of the readonly modifier and readonly types.